posit-dev/shiny-vscode/assistant-prompts/main.md

 - Ensure the app is complete and runnable.
 Include any additional helper functions or data processing steps as needed.

+- Don't automatically install packages; ask the user first if you think packages need to be installed.

 - Output the entire app code within `<FILESET>` and `</FILESET>` tags.
 Inside those tags, each file should be within `<FILE NAME="...">` and `</FILE>` tags, where the `...` is replaced with the filename.

 - Do not put triple backticks (```), surrounding the outside of the `<FILESET>` tags.